omar-a-007/cs110-chatroom/README.md

 ***/server/constants/default.json***
 -   mongoURI: Make the project work on any mongo instance!
 Even a local one :)
 -   **server_port**: the port the server runs on and listens for queries and socket data
+-   **client_address**: array of clients allowed to make socket requests.
+If you change the client port, make sure you change this too.
 -   **message_history_limit**: The number maximum number of messages that will be retrieved when entering a room
 -   -   Why would we want to limit this?
 Two reasons
 -   -   1) Imagine a chatroom with thousands of messages.
 Because of how it is configured to populate between different MongoDB collections (ChatMessage populates User data), internally it runs a seperate query for ***each** record in order to populate that data.